AI Bias & Fairness Auditing

 Group fairness metrics

-Demographic parity (statistical parity).
-The probability of a positive outcome should be equal across groups.
-For a hiring system: the selection rate for women should equal the selection rate for men.
-This is the simplest metric and maps directly to the “four-fifths rule” used in U.S. employment discrimination law — if the selection rate for a protected group is less than 80% of the rate for the highest-performing group, disparate impact is presumed.
+Demographic parity (statistical parity) — Positive outcome probability should be equal across groups.
+Maps directly to the U.S. “four-fifths rule”: if the selection rate for a protected group falls below 80% of the highest-performing group, disparate impact is presumed.

 Individual fairness metrics